avario/NetworkKit/README.md

 > ⚠️ **Warning:** This package is under active development and is not considered ready for production use.

 ## Network
-The `Network` protocol is a way to share common properties and settings between requests that share the same service.
-You can use a network to set properties such as a common base URL, headers, error structures, or encoding/decoding settings.
+The `Network` protocol is a way to share common properties and settings between requests that use the same service.
+You can use a `Network` to set common properties such as a base URL, headers, or encoding/decoding settings.
 ```swift
 class MoviesNetwork: Network {
     let baseURL: URL = .init(string:"https://api.themoviedb.org/3/")!